Nooshu/NestJS-Frontend/docs/api-integration.md

 ## Overview

-The frontend application uses a centralized `ApiService` for making HTTP requests to the backend.
+The frontend application uses a centralised `ApiService` for making HTTP requests to the backend.
 The service includes built-in error handling, timeout management, and response transformation.

 ## Configuration